 - Other Comparisons – How loud they are (dB), the cost of replacing filters, and year established (so you can feel certain they will be around to replace filters and parts).

 What are Air Exchanges Per Hour (ACH) – Air exchange per hour is how many times you are “replacing” the air in the room per hour, this is a key area of comparison with air purifiers.
 ASHRAE (The American Society of Heating, Refrigerating and Air-Conditioning Engineers) recommends a minimum of 4 ACH for patient rooms in hospitals, 5 for intensive care units, and 25 for operating rooms.

 How Many ACH Do We Need – For the purposes of those extremely sensitive to mould and VOCs, we want about 5-10 air exchanges per hour.
 To maximise how much air in the room the air purifier can process, put it in a central location.

-How do you Calculate the ACH from a Unit Specs – You always want to find the CFM of the unit.
+How Do You Calculate the ACH From a Unit’s Specs – You always want to find the CFM of the unit.
 The CFM is the capacity of the unit to move air – how much air it moves through the machine.
 CFM stands for Cubic Feet Per Minute.
 You need the CFM to calculate ACH.
 I have two calculators here to properly size these units.

 If you are interested in PCO technology that is more geared towards filtering mold, see my article on air purifiers that use that technology.
 This article is about the classic types.

 Top Brands of Air Purifiers for MCS and Offgassing

 $1049 * 28-30 lbs carbon * “Super HEPA” * 400 CFM * dB 50-75 @1ft * EST 1994